Skip to contents

 Workflow

-In the following, genotype quality control with plinkQC is applied on a small example dataset with 200 individuals and 10,000 markers (provided with this package).
+In the following, genotype quality control with plinkQC is applied on a small example dataset with 200 individuals and 10,000 markers (provided within this package).
 The quality control is demonstrated in three easy steps, per-individual and per-marker quality control followed by the generation of the new dataset.
 In addition, the functionality of each of the functions underlying perMarkerQC and perIndividualQC is demonstrated at the end of this vignette.

 package.dir <- find.package('plinkQC')